Raihan9797/web-prac/README.md

 3. Running initial files
 - make sure to npm install if `MODULE NOT FOUND`

+4. Import importthis.sql in root folder onto mySQL schema

 ### Issues
 backend npm start didnt run at first
 - tried to npm install: still doesnt show any output
 - test.js file shows that its working though

+todo: set up backend servers to take in login information and CRUD with SQL database